yaashwardhan/On-Device-Machine-Learning-App-TensorfowLite-and-Flutter/transfer_learning_fruit_veggies/README.md

-# transfer_learning_fruit_veggies
+# Fruit Detector with 30+ Categories (by Yashwardhan Deshmukh)

-A new Flutter project.
+A new Flutter project involving On-Device Machine Learning.
-Assets include images and .tflite file info.plist and android xml file has been modified to allow camera and gallery access You can clone this repo and sign the app on your iOS or android and test it out urself!
+Assets include images and the trained .tflite file. info.plist and android xml file has been modified to allow camera and gallery access.
+You can clone this repo and sign the app on your iOS or android and test it out urself!

 ## Getting Started